 Call our clinic if you’re ready to get started or for a personal consultation to help with your decision.
 One of our experienced providers will personally walk you through the process, discuss your concerns, provide specific pricing information, and offer expert advice.
 A friendly skincare specialist will satisfy any remaining apprehensions you may have.

 Smooth, hair-free skin with no shaving, waxing or plucking was only a dream a few decades ago.
 Now, with a few simple laser hair removal treatments, a woman can be free of an undesirable mustache permanently or never need a bikini wax again.
 A man can do away with unsightly back or neck hair.
-Call ShineMD Medspa & Wellness Center of Houston, TX to find out how.
+Call ShineMD Medspa & Liposuction Center of Houston, TX to find out how.